Background, Introduction, Benefits and Objective

 A measurement system analysis generally leads to the recognition that the measurement system must be improved.
 Such an improvement often leads to a clear fall in the rejection rate with no need to change the production process.

-The seminar on the measurement system analysis first of all explains the benefits and the background using simple practical examples.
+The training on the measurement system analysis first of all explains the benefits and the background using simple practical examples.
 The consequences of using bad measurement devices are clearly demonstrated.
 Further practical examples are used to explain and describe terms such as tolerance, resolution, accuracy, linearity and stability.
 Software-assisted calculation and interpretation of measurement capability indices will be practiced.
 Finally, measurement system analysis for destructive testing is discussed and also extended for so-called categorical (attributive or qualitative) data.

 The three types of a measurement system analysis for variable data – according to the requirements of the automotive industry – are discussed and calculated using data from practical examples: Type 1, type 2 and type 3.